 Was the WannaCry attack stopped?

 Yes, and no. According to news reports, a researcher who works for a private security firm in the U.K. did some online detective work and was able to find an online solution.
 He triggered a "kill switch" that turned the malware off.
 (In a way, he found a flaw in the malware.)
 His actions helped stop the spread the virus, but it didn't do any "decrypting" of the already infected computers.
 Despite his actions, security experts think the perpetrators could still release another strain of the ransomware virus that doesn't have the kill switch.

 Is there anything we can do to protect ourselves from WannaCry?

 Most computers infected were connected to networks that had a vulnerability in their Microsoft operating systems.
 If you're connected to such a network (at work, for example), there's little you can do on your own to protect yourself.

-In general, however, you can avoid ransomware by making sure you're using the most updated version of your Windows operating system; that you've installed all "patches" or corrections Microsoft has sent on your version of Windows; that you immediately install patches when you get them; and that you have a good antivirus program that can alert you to a problem, and that you maintain a automated backup plan.
+In general, however, you can avoid ransomware by making sure you're using the most updated version of your Windows operating system; that you've installed all "patches" or corrections Microsoft has sent on your version of Windows; that you immediately install patches when you get them; you have a good antivirus program that can alert you to a problem, and that you maintain a automated backup plan.

 Sources: Los Angeles Times, Editorial/Opinion, May 16, 2017; Wall Street Journal, May 15, 16 editions.